Skip to Content

 Sustainability

-discussion with Virginie Helias
+Discussion with Virginie Helias

 The Capgemini Research Institute spoke to Virginie Helias, P&G’s Chief Sustainability Officer.